Teyuto/videojs-vtt-thumbnails/readme.md

 - `spriteUrl`: URL/path to the sprite image.
 - `vttData`: URL/path to the VTT file containing thumbnail data or VTT string data.

+## Example
+Check the `example/index.html` file for a working example.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.